thealexlittle/tweet-rewind/README.md

 * Express
 * Cheerio node module for web scraping
 * Handlebars.js for templating
-* Bootstrap on the Frony End
+* Bootstrap on the Front End